cvasseng/timeflies.js/README.md

 #Building

- To build timeline.js, you need bakor installed.
+ To build timeflies.js, you need bakor installed.
 Bakor is a node module, and must be installed globally, i.e. `npm install -g bakor`.
- Once installed, build by running `bakor` in the timeline.js root directory.
+ Once installed, build by running `bakor` in the timeflies.js root directory.

  This will produce a set of files in `./build/` which can be included in your application.

+#Examples

+Examples can be found in the [examples](/examples) folder.
+There's a simple express server in the repository ([/bin/www](/bin/www)).
+To use this, first run `npm install` in the root directory (or `sudo npm install` on OSX), then run `node bin/www`.
+This will start an HTTP server serving up the examples-folder on port `3050`.
+Note that you **have to** run this server for the examples to work properly, as they use the "unbuilt" sources - both for the JavaSript, and for the CSS.

+After starting the server as descripted above, go to e.g. `http://127.0.0.1:3050/helloworld.html` in your browser.

 #Usage

 **Creating a timeline control**

-    var timeline = tl.Timeline(document.body);
+    var timeline = tf.Sequencer(document.body);

+**A note on events**

+Most things emit events which can be listened to using the `on(event, callback)` function.
+This function returns a function that can be called to unsubscribe from the event.
+Details on which events are available can be found below.

 The first argument is the DOM node to attach to.

 **Adding custom blocks**

-    tl.RegisterBlockType('MyCustomBlock', {
+    tf.RegisterBlockType('MyCustomBlock', {
       state: {
         //Put initial state here.
         //The block copy of the state can be accessed using the this keyword.